Multi-Iteration Stochastic Optimizers: Multi-iteration stochastic optimizers

-Given our estimator's stochastic nature, at the current iteration $k$, we may wonder if the iteration $k -1$ should be kept or dropped out from the \texttt{MICE} hierarchy since it may not reduce the computational work.
+Given our estimator's stochastic nature, at the current iteration $k$, we may wonder if the iteration $k -1$ should be kept or dropped out from the \texttt{MICE} index set since it may not reduce the computational work.
 The procedure we follow here draws directly from an idea introduced by Giles \cite{Gil15} for the \texttt{MLMC} method.
 Although the numerical approach is the same, we construct the algorithm in a greedy manner.
-We only check the case of dropping the previous iteration in the current hierarchy.
-In this approach, we never drop the initial iteration $\ell_0$.
-We begin this analysis by noting that the cost of evaluating $\Delta_{\ell, k, \alpha}$ for $\ell>\min \cl{L}_k$ is of $2$ evaluations of $\nabla_{\bs{\xi}} f$.
-In the optimal setting \eqref{eq:optimal.sampling.1}, we have that $M^*_{\ell,k}\propto\sqrt{V_{\ell,k}}$ for all $\ell>\min \cl{L}_k$.
-Next, considering two consecutive iterations $k$ and $k-1$, we arrive at the following relation
+We only check the case of dropping the previous iteration in the current index set.
+In this approach, we never drop the initial iteration $\min\{\cl{L}_k\}$.